-At 2,320 miles long, the Mississippi River streams through multiple states, flowing from the Gulf of Mexico past Illinois.
-At the lower base of the river is the colorful city of New Orleans in Louisiana.
-Over the last 300 years, various cultures and heritages have shaped this distinctive city.
-Most evident are the Cajun, Creole and French influences marking everything from NOLA’s cuisine to music.
-Enjoy a tour of the French Quarter and historic Garden District, shop along Canal Street, or sample beignets at one of the many outdoor cafes.
+At 2,320 miles long, the Mississippi River streams through multiple states, flowing from northern Minnesota to the Gulf of Mexico.
+At the lower base of the river is the lively city of New Orleans in Louisiana, shaped by many cultures over the last 300 years.
+Most evident are the Cajun, Creole and French influences marking everything from NOLA’s cuisine to its music.
+Enjoy a tour of the historic French Quarter and Garden District, shop along Canal Street or sample beignets at one of the outdoor cafes.

-From New Orleans, travel through Louisiana’s plantation country to see Vacherie, Burnside, and St. Francisville.
-In Vacherie, two rows of enormous, 300-year-old oak trees line a quarter-mile avenue leading to the grand antebellum home of Oak Alley Plantation.
-A National Historic Landmark, this Greek Revival-style mansion was built in 1839 and is supported by 28 Doric columns and furnished with 19th century antiques.
-Burnside's impressive antebellum plantation Houmas House is filled with period pieces and elegant gardens.
+From New Orleans, travel through Louisiana’s plantation country to see Vacherie and St. Francisville.
+In Vacherie, two rows of enormous, 300-year-old oak trees line a quarter-mile avenue leading to Oak Alley Plantation.
+A National Historic Landmark, this Greek Revival-style mansion was built in 1839 and is supported by 28 Doric columns and furnished with 19th-century antiques.

-St. Francisville lies at the heart of Louisiana's plantation country.
-Explore beautiful Greenwood Plantation or the Myrtles, a famous haunted house.
-The town is also known for its charming churches, gift shops, antique shops and historic buildings.
+In St. Francisville, explore beautiful Greenwood Plantation or the Myrtles, thought to be haunted.
+The town also is known for its charming churches, gift shops, antique stores and historic buildings.

-Continuing along the Mississippi takes to you to Helena, Arkansas.
-Mark Twain wrote, “Helena occupies one of the prettiest situations on the river.”
-Home to seven generals of the Confederacy, this town features many attractions on the National Register of Historic Places, including the Confederate Cemetery and Louisiana Purchase State Park.
+Continue along the Mississippi to Helena, Arkansas, of which Mark Twain wrote, “Helena occupies one of the prettiest situations on the river.”
+Home to seven generals of the Confederacy, it has many attractions on the National Register of Historic Places, including the Confederate Cemetery and Louisiana Purchase State Park.

-An hour northeast of Helena is the historic Old South city of Memphis, Tennessee.
-Memphis heralds a great musical legacy as the birthplace of blues and home of Elvis Presley.
+Northeast of Helena is Memphis, Tennessee, birthplace of the blues and once home to Elvis Presley.
 Stroll among the shops, nightclubs and restaurants, take the musical “Walk of Fame” on Beale Street or head to the Center for Southern Folklore for films and exhibits about Memphis.
-Tours of Graceland are popular, as is the historic Peabody Hotel, where spectators gather daily to watch resident ducks march down a red carpet to the lobby fountain.
+Tours of Elvis’ Graceland are popular, as is The Peabody Memphis, a historic hotel where spectators gather daily to watch the resident ducks march down a red carpet to the lobby fountain.

 Drifting upward toward Missouri brings you to New Madrid and St. Louis.
-In 1811, the most powerful earthquake ever to hit North America was centered in New Madrid, forcing the Mississippi River to run backwards for miles.
-Explore this charming town's historic streets and vistas or tour the Hunter-Dawson Home State Historical site and the New Madrid Historical Museum.
-In St. Louis, the iconic Gateway Arch welcomes you.
-Travel under Eads Bridge, a National Historic Landmark en route to the Chain of Rocks Canal and the confluence of the Missouri River.
+In 1811, the most powerful earthquake ever to hit North America was centered in New Madrid, forcing the Mississippi River to run backward for miles.
+Here you can tour the Hunter-Dawson State Historic Site -- the former home of a wealthy merchant family -- and the New Madrid Historical Museum.
+The iconic Gateway Arch welcomes you to St. Louis; travel under Eads Bridge, a National Historic Landmark, en route to the Chain of Rocks Canal and the confluence of the Mississippi and Missouri rivers.

-Clarksville is one of Tennessee’s largest cities.
-Founded in 1785, the city is home to attractions such as King's Bluff, Cumberland Riverwalk, Beachaven Vineyards & Winery, Port Royal State Park, and Historic Collinsville, a village restored to demonstrate the living conditions of early European and African-American settlers.
+If your ship ventures down the Cumberland River, it may stop at Clarksville, one of Tennessee’s largest cities.
+Founded in 1785, it is home to attractions such as the Cumberland Riverwalk, Beachaven Vineyards & Winery and Historic Collinsville, a village restored to demonstrate how early settlers lived.

-Best known as the country and western music capital of the world, Nashville is home of the Grand Ole Opry and Country Music Hall of Fame.
-You can see plantations like the Belle Meade, Civil War battlefields, Andrew Jackson's home, the Jack Daniels Distillery and a full-scale reproduction of the Parthenon with its 42-foot-tall statue of Athena.
+Farther east on the Cumberland is Nashville, home to the Grand Ole Opry and Country Music Hall of Fame.
+You can see plantations like the Belle Meade, Civil War battlefields, the Jack Daniel’s Distillery and a full-scale reproduction of the Parthenon.